Must Love Dogs: How to Attract Pet Parents to Your Restaurant

 4. Be well prepared to clean up messes!

-One unavoidable realty of inviting dogs into your dining space is that there will be the occasional accident.
+One unavoidable reality of inviting dogs into your dining space is that there will be the occasional accident.
 So, it's important that your staff is ready to clean up a mess if it should happen as quickly and inadvertently as possible.
 If an accident happens, train your staff to stay calm, address it immediately, wash their hands thoroughly, and keep on moving.
-No one should get excited or overly distracted because after all, if you are welcoming pets, you have to be willing to accept all things dog.
+No one should get excited or overly distracted because, after all, if you are welcoming pets, you have to be willing to accept all things dog.

 5. Create a dog menu